areaDetector/areaDetector/INSTALL_GUIDE.md

 were built from source in ADCore.

 Beginning with R2-5 the ADSupport module was added to areaDetector.
-This module builds the GRAPHICSMAGICK, NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, and NEXUS libraries from source code.
+This module builds the GRAPHICSMAGICK, NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, BLOSC, and NEXUS libraries from source code.
 ADSupport on Darwin may be added in a future release.
 ADSupport will almost always be used to build the libraries on Windows and vxWorks.